-(2) Reflects the grant date fair value determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison - Stock Compensation.
+Reflects the grant date fair value determings.
+Reflects the grant date fair value determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison - Stock Compensation.
 The assumptions made in these valuations are discussed in our Annual Report on Form 10-K in Item 15 - Consolidated Financial Statements.
-For performance-based RPSUs granted in 2021, if the maximum level of performance is achieved, the fair value will be approximately \$10,370,885 for Mr. Gutierrez, \$1,339,973 for Mr. Fornaro, \$1,896,993 for Ms. Killinger, \$1,896,993 for Mr. Moser, \$1,239,610 for Mr. Gaudette, \$773,368 for Mr. Frotte, and \$1,906,652 for Mr. Andrews.
+For performance-based RPSUs granted in 2021, if the maximum level of performance is achieved, the fair value will be approximately \$10,370,885 for Mr. Gutierrez, \$1,339,973 for Mr. Fornaro, \$1,896,993 for Ms. Killinger, \$1,896,993 for Mr. Moser, \$1,239,610 for Mr. Gaudette, \$773,368 for Mr. Protte, and \$1,906,652 for Mr. Andrews.
+The approximate physical in this column proceeding the AID for the MSO.
+During the physical statement of the AID for the AID for the MSO.
+(2)

-(3) The amounts shown in this column represent the AIP bonuses paid to the NEOs.
-Further information regarding the AIP bonuses is included in the "2021 AIP Payments" section of the CD&A.
+The amounts shown in this column represent the AIP bonuses paid to the NEOs.
+Further information regarding the AIP bonuses is included in the "2021 AIP Payments" section of the CD&A. (3)

-(4) Mr. Fornaro was appointed to serve as Executive Vice President and Chief Financial Officer effective June 1, 2021.

-(5) While serving as our Senior Vice President and Treasurer, Mr. Frotte was additionally appointed Interim Chief Financial Officer effective February 4, 2021.
+2021 All Payments' section of the CD&A. Mr. Fornaro was appointed to serve as Executive Vice President and Chief Financial Officer effective June 1, 2021.
+While serving as our Senior Vice President and Treasurer, Mr. Frotte was additionally appointed Interim Chief Financial Officer effective February 4, 2021.
 He served in such capacity until May 31, 2021 and continued his Senior Vice President and Treasurer role thereafter.
 In connection with his service as Interim Chief Financial Officer, Mr. Frotte received a stipend of \$192,857, which is included in the "All Other Compensation" column.

-(6) Mr. Andrews resigned as Executive Vice President and Chief Financial Officer effective February 4, 2021 and remained with the Company in an advisory role until February 19, 2021.
-All outstanding equity awards vesting after February 19, 2021 were forfeited in connection with his resignation.
+Mr. Andrews resigned as Executive Vice President and Chief Financial Officer effective February 4, 2021 and remained with the Company in an advisory role until February 19, 2021.
+All outstanding equity awards vesting after February 19, 2021 were forfieted in connection with his resignation.